Into the Fire (album): Release and reception

 "I have to laugh when the press say that LP didn't do well because it did as well as Cuts Like a Knife, but I suppose the perception was it wasn't Reckless II!
 Who cares?
 There were some songs that were slightly different than what we had written before ... some were, let's say, slightly more exploratory than we'd written in the past.
 Vallance was up for the songwriting challenge of not repeating Reckless."

 Critical reception was generally unfavourable, with the album's lyrics being particularly singled out as substandard.
 Robert Christgau knocked Into The Fire for its "dumbness density", noting that he counted "an astonishing fifty-six full-fledged clichés on what's supposed to be a significance move."

-Steve Hochman of Rolling Stone Magazine expressed similar sentiments:
+Steve Hochman of Rolling Stone expressed similar sentiments: